-Woman's dog returned after missing for nearly two months
+Woman's dog returned after missing for nearly 2 months

 Katz said the work consisted of going through the steps of eliminating or confirming tips.

-"There's a lot of work in between. there's a lot of background checks, we had a lot of calls coming in, a lot of kids calling pretending to have her dog," she said.
+"There's a lot of work in between," Katz said.
+"There's a lot of background checks.
+We had a lot of calls coming in, a lot of kids calling pretending to have her dog."

-But last Sunday, Anita said she got a call from a woman saying she had Milo.
+Last Sunday, Maharaj said she got a call from a woman saying she had Milo.

-"She said her friend saw the thousands of signs that I posted of him all over West Palm and took a photo of the sign and sent it to her through text message and that's how she ended up calling me," she said.
+"She said her friend saw the thousands of signs that I posted of him all over West Palm (Beach) and took a photo of the sign and sent it to her through text message, and that's how she ended up calling me," she said.

 So there's a happy ending to this story.
 Milo is back home where he belongs.